-Are you fascinated by Vietnam's striking mountains, mysterious villages and the brocade costumes of ethnic minorities?
+Are you fascinated by Vietnam’s striking mountains, mysterious villages, and the brocade costumes of ethnic minorities?
 If yes, Cao Bang is an ideal choice for your next vacation.
-It is not as widely popular as other Northern Vietnam's destinations such as Sapa or Ninh Binh, but spending some tranquil time in the unspoiled nature can rejuvenate you greatly.
+It is not as widely popular as other Northern Vietnam destinations such as Sapa or Ninh Binh, but spending some tranquil time in the unspoiled nature can rejuvenate you greatly.
 Read our Cao Bang travel guide to know what to eat, where to go, and what to do in Cao Bang.

 Clothing: Check what to Pack for Northern Vietnam.
 Other essentials are: